popraf/improved-ecomm/README.md

 - Products ratings and reviews

 ### Try it yourself
 The best way to run this project is to use Docker.
 Go to `docker` folder, then run `docker-compose up`.
-After building the project, run django migrations and create superuser. `.env` variables of backend are prepared for docker.
-Also, remember to change paypal account ID (`client-id`) at OrderPage.js.
+After building the project, run django migrations and create superuser. `.env` (backend) variables are prepared for docker.
+Remember to change paypal account ID (`client-id`) at OrderPage.js.